 Take Five With Dena Taylor

-In addition to her career in the U.S., Taylor spent twelve years abroad combining her years of employment with a series of low-profile concert and event gigs.
-She also accepted invitations to sing with touring shows whenever it was compatible with her work schedule.
+Dena spent twelve years abroad in the military, combining her years of service with a series of low-profile concert and event gigs.
+She also accepted invitations to sing with touring USO shows whenever it was compatible with her military schedule.

 Teachers and/or influences?
-I learned to love lyrics because of the folk songwriters, learned the beauty of "notes" from opera.
-I have pretty broad musical tastes and I get something from everything I listen to.
+I learned to love lyrics because of the folk music I listened to and learned the beauty of "notes" from opera.
+I have VERY broad musical tastes and I get something from everything I listen to.

 I knew I wanted to be a musician when...
 I discovered that I could actually sing rather than just mouthing into my hairbrush pretending I could.
 My hairbrush microphone was fun but growing up and being able to really make music was delicious.

 Your sound and approach to music: My sound is solid and without a lot of vocal gymnastics.
 My approach to the music I sing, regardless of the genre, is to find songs that I can inhabit.
-I want to feel them... happiness, anger, joy, sorrow, indifference, love, hate, longingI want them to be songs I can relate to since I think that allows me to be believable as the interpreter of those songs or atleast interpret them as they pertain to me!
+I want to feel them... happiness, anger, joy, sorrow, indifference, love, hate, longingI want them to be songs I can relate to since I think it allows me to be believable as the interpreter of those songs or atleast interpret them as they pertain to me!

 Favorite venue: I don't have a specific venue that's a favorite but a "type."
 They are the small, intimate places that are reminiscent of a 40-esque jazz club where people come to sit close to each other, enjoying the ambiance of the room and letting the music and the musician be a part of their experience.
-Especially as a vocalist, I'm able to make that individual connection with the audience and that let's me go deep musically.
+As a vocalist, I love making that individual connection with the audience.